Call of Duty 4: Modern Warfare: Wii version

 Modern Warfare – Reflex Edition was ported by Treyarch.
 The Wii version of Call of Duty 4: Modern Warfare has fewer features than the other console versions.
 It does not support split-screen multiplayer, and the graphics are not as developed.
 However, it supports co-operative gameplay in the campaign on a single screen.
 At any moment, a second Wii remote can be activated giving the second player their own aiming crosshairs.
 The game received an aggregated score of 76% on Metacritic.
-IGN gave the Wii version of the game, Call of Duty: Modern Warfare – Reflex Edition, a score of 7.0, saying the visuals and pointer controls are not as polished as the Wii version of World at War, though they did mention the customization options and multiplayer are impressive.
+IGN gave the Wii version of the game a score of 7.0, saying the visuals and pointer controls are not as polished as the Wii version of World at War, though they did mention the customization options and multiplayer are impressive.
 Official Nintendo Magazine gave it 80%, praising it for packing everything from its next-gen counterpart, but again criticizing the visuals.
 GameTrailers gave the game an 8.8, saying that despite some sacrifices, it retains everything good from its original version.
 Game Informer scored the game at a 6.5, stating that while the game was rather poor graphically, even by Wii standards, the bigger problem was the Wii remote, stating that it did not have enough buttons to support Modern Warfare's control scheme, and also that it was quite imprecise, contrasting it with the dual analog system used by the PlayStation 3 and Xbox 360 versions, and the mouse and keyboard system on the Windows version of the game.
 GameSpot gave the game an 8.5, stating that the online was as addictive as the other versions, they also said that the controls "are precise and customizable enough to let you be all you can be".